This post may contain affiliate links. Please read our disclosure policy.

 - Prepare the glaze just before you frost the cookies.
 Peel then grate the ginger using a microplane or the small holes on your grater.
 Squeeze the juice from the grated ginger into a small bowl and discard the pulp.
-You want to have a ½ teaspoon of ginger juice.2 inch piece of ginger
+You want to have ½ teaspoon of ginger juice.2 inch piece of ginger

 - Combine the ginger juice with the powdered sugar and maple syrup in a small bowl.
 Add one tablespoon of water and mix the glaze.
 If the glaze is too thick, you can add a small amount of water, ½ teaspoon at a time, until it is thin enough to spoon over the cookies.1 ¼ cups powdered sugar, 2 tablespoons maple syrup

 - Pour the glaze over the cooled cookies and use a spoon to spread it around.
-Let the glaze harden for a few minutes then store the cookies in a sealed container … or dig in and eat them right away!
-Note: for an extra treat, double the icing.
+Let the glaze harden for a few minutes and then store the cookies in a sealed container … or dig in and eat them right away!
+Note: For an extra treat, double the icing.
 Wait for the first layer to harden before adding the second coat.

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.